 Take the UK, for example.
 While one study found climate change had increased the risk of floods in England and Wales in Autumn 2000 by at least 20% (and even up to 90%), another found little influence on summer rainfall in 2012 (pdf, p36).

 This raises another important point.
 When it comes to interpreting the results of event attribution studies, it matters what the question is.
-For example, a 2013 study asked whether recent wet summers in northwestern European were a response to retreating Arctic sea ice (pdf, p32).
+For example, a 2013 study asked whether recent wet summers in north-western Europe were a response to retreating Arctic sea ice (pdf, p32).
 The answer from the study was “no”.
-But, as a foreword from that year’s BAMs report explained:
+But, as a foreword from that year’s BAMs report explains:

 “Given the numerous ways climate change could influence precipitation in this region, a ‘no’ result for the role of Arctic sea ice should not be interpreted as an absence of any role at all for climate change.”

-It’s also important to stress that the absence of evidence for a link to climate change isn’t the same as evidence of absence.
-In other words, it doesn’t necessarily mean there wasn’t a human influence, just that a particular analysis didn’t find one.
+It is also important to stress that the absence of evidence for a link to climate change is not the same as evidence of absence.
+In other words, it does not necessarily mean there was no human influence, just that a particular analysis did not find one.
 This is why a single study should never be considered the final word on how climate change influences a given type of extreme weather.

 As the 2015 BAMS report explains: